 Question 1.
 The melody will be played three times.
 There will be a pause of 30 seconds after the first playing and a one-minute pause after each subsequent playing.
 The melody you will hear uses all four of the measures provided below and contains no rests.
-The melody will be played on a clarinet.
+The melody will be played on a euphonium.

 The pitch of the first note has been provided.
 Be sure to notate the rhythm of that note.
-Now listen to the melody for the first time and begin to notate it. $\square$
+Now listen to the melody for the first time and begin working.